eas4dc/ear-job-visualization/README.md

 You can install the tool to be available to other users in multiple ways, and maybe you know a better approach for doing so or which fits much better to your use case, but here there is explained a way we found useful to fit on systems where we put this tool in production.

+1. Export the [`PYTHONUSERBASE`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUSERBASE) environment variable to modify the target directory for the installation.
-1 - Prepend the path to `site-packages` directory where you have installed the tool to `PYTHONPATH`.
+2. Prepend the path to `site-packages` directory where you have installed the tool to `PYTHONPATH`.
-2 - Prepend the path to `bin` directory where you have installed the tool to `PATH`.
+3. Prepend the path to `bin` directory where you have installed the tool to `PATH`.

 For example, if you have installed the tool in a virtual environment located in a directory where other users have read and execute permissions, you may want to provide users a module file which prepends `virtualenv/install/dir/lib/python<version>/site-packages` to `PYTHONPATH` variable and `virtualenv/install/dir/bin` to `PATH`.